Discover more from Notes on Nationalism

 Ash Regan plagiarises a speech from the TV show The West Wing.

-UPDATE: While I was writing this the First Minister’s sister, a well known SNP activist, has posted that she would rather vote Tory than for Forbes or Regan.
+The First Minister’s sister, a well-known SNP activist, has posted that she would rather vote Tory than for Forbes or Regan.